Acadian Asset Management LLC Sells 1,275,471 Shares of Qudian Inc. (NYSE:QD)

-Acadian Asset Management LLC decreased its holdings in Qudian Inc. (NYSE:QD) by 22.7% in the third quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
-The fund owned 4,347,585 shares of the company’s stock after selling 1,275,471 shares during the period.
-Acadian Asset Management LLC owned 1.47% of Qudian worth $5,391,000 at the end of the most recent quarter.
+Acadian Asset Management LLC reduced its position in Qudian Inc. (NYSE:QD) by 22.7% during the third quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
+The firm owned 4,347,585 shares of the company’s stock after selling 1,275,471 shares during the quarter.
+Acadian Asset Management LLC owned 1.47% of Qudian worth $5,391,000 as of its most recent SEC filing.

-Several other large investors have also made changes to their positions in QD.
-APG Asset Management N.V. raised its position in Qudian by 62.4% in the 2nd quarter.
-APG Asset Management N.V. now owns 3,804,800 shares of the company’s stock worth $5,759,000 after purchasing an additional 1,462,100 shares during the period.
-Sei Investments Co. raised its position in Qudian by 1,012.3% in the 2nd quarter.
-Sei Investments Co. now owns 690,090 shares of the company’s stock worth $1,173,000 after purchasing an additional 628,050 shares during the period.
-SG Americas Securities LLC raised its position in Qudian by 470.9% in the 2nd quarter.
-SG Americas Securities LLC now owns 434,443 shares of the company’s stock worth $739,000 after purchasing an additional 358,342 shares during the period.
-California Public Employees Retirement System raised its position in Qudian by 201.6% in the 2nd quarter.
-California Public Employees Retirement System now owns 411,724 shares of the company’s stock worth $700,000 after purchasing an additional 275,204 shares during the period.
-Finally, Virtu Financial LLC purchased a new stake in Qudian in the 2nd quarter worth about $345,000.
-19.52% of the stock is owned by hedge funds and other institutional investors.
+A number of other institutional investors have also recently bought and sold shares of QD.
+Crestwood Advisors Group LLC raised its position in Qudian by 83.0% in the 3rd quarter.
+Crestwood Advisors Group LLC now owns 22,050 shares of the company’s stock worth $27,000 after purchasing an additional 10,000 shares during the period.
+Dynamic Advisor Solutions LLC purchased a new stake in Qudian in the 2nd quarter worth about $36,000.
+Mitsubishi UFJ Kokusai Asset Management Co.
+Ltd. raised its position in Qudian by 132.3% in the 2nd quarter.
+Mitsubishi UFJ Kokusai Asset Management Co.
+Ltd. now owns 51,065 shares of the company’s stock worth $87,000 after purchasing an additional 29,084 shares during the period.
+Integrated Wealth Concepts LLC purchased a new stake in Qudian in the 2nd quarter worth about $145,000.
+Finally, Eqis Capital Management Inc. purchased a new stake in Qudian in the 2nd quarter worth about $195,000.
+19.52% of the stock is currently owned by institutional investors.

-Qudian (NYSE:QD) last posted its quarterly earnings data on Monday, September 7th.
-The company reported $0.01 earnings per share for the quarter.
-The company had revenue of $165.19 million for the quarter.
+Qudian (NYSE:QD) last issued its earnings results on Monday, September 7th.
+The company reported $0.01 EPS for the quarter.
+The business had revenue of $165.19 million for the quarter.
 Qudian had a net margin of 12.87% and a return on equity of 2.25%.

 Qudian Inc provides online small consumer credit products in the People's Republic of China.
 It uses big data-enabled technologies, including artificial intelligence and machine learning to transform the consumer finance experience.
 The company offers small credit products, such as cash credit products; merchandise credit products to finance borrowers' direct purchase of merchandise offered on its marketplace on installment basis; and budget auto financing products.